Skip to content

 4. Enter accounts.google.com in the site address field.

-5. Hit on the Add command button.
+5. Hit the Add command button.

 Adding Google Account URL in Allowed Cookies on Chrome